LindonAliu/image_processing/README.md

 # Image Processing Project

-This image processing project allow the user to transform any image in fisheye effect, and to ass various filters.
+This image processing project allow the user to transform any image in fisheye effect, and to add various filters.

 ## How to install dependencies ?